Links on Android Authority may earn us a commission. Learn more.

 - Type of wallet case — We’ve already mentioned that the folding folio is the most popular type of wallet case, but it’s not the only one.
 Spigen’s Slim Armor CS, for example, is essentially a rugged case with a protected pocket built into the back.
 It keeps your cards away from your screen, but you’ll have to be careful about wireless charging.

 - How much storage do you need — If you’re going to replace your wallet, you can’t just tote one or two cards around with you.
-Think about how many types of currency you use in a single day, as many wallet cases come with three or four pockets.
+Think about how many cards you use in a single day, as many wallet cases come with three or four pockets.
 You may also want to look for an option with a cash pocket if you’re still holding onto paper bills.

 - Material — Stop us if you’ve heard this before, but wallet cases are all about decisions.
 You’ll have to decide on your material, and how much you want to spend.
 Genuine leather cases are luxurious and should last, but they’ll cost a pretty penny.
 Faux leather cases look good too, and they won’t cost you nearly as much.
 However, if you aim for a case like Spigen’s Slim Armor CS, then you’re looking at tough polycarbonate which can fall into a range of prices.